Ironmonkeynuts/tolkien_forum/README.md

 ### Future Features

-⚠️ INSTRUCTIONS ⚠️

-Do you have additional ideas that you'd like to include on your project in the future?
-Fantastic, list them here!
-It's always great to have plans for future improvements.
-Consider adding any helpful links or notes to help remind you in the future, if you revisit the project in a couple years.

-A few examples are listed below to align with possible ways to improve on the sample walkthrough project, to give you some inspiration.

-⚠️ --- END ---⚠️

 - **Article Categories/Tags**: Allow users to categorize and tag forum articles, making it easier for visitors to filter content based on their interests.
-- **Article Search Functionality**: Add a search bar for users to quickly find articles by keywords or phrases.
 - **Article Likes/Dislikes or Upvotes**: Implement a "like" or "upvote" system for forum articles to encourage user engagement and give feedback to the author.
-- **User Profiles**: Create personalized user profiles where authenticated users can view their comments, liked articles, and account information.
 - **Comment Replies & Threads**: Enable users to reply to comments, creating nested comment threads for better discussions.
 - **Article Sharing**: Add social media sharing buttons (e.g., Twitter, Facebook, LinkedIn) for users to share forum articles.
 - **Notifications**: Implement a notification system that alerts users when their comments are approved, when new comments are made on a article they've commented on, or when new articles are published.